 A trip to Senegal only takes about five hours by plane from most European capitals, so it’s an enticingly accessible holiday destination whether you’re a winter sun-seeker or veteran backpacker, and the wealth and diversity of attractions on offer rivals anywhere in the region.
 For an architecture buff, few destinations anywhere in West Africa can match Saint-Louis’ colonial splendour, and the vernacular buildings of Casamance are to be found nowhere else in the world.
 Beach bums will be thoroughly spoiled on the sands of Cap Skirring or the Petite Côte, while avid hikers can head inland and lose themselves for days in the Fouta Djallon foothills, trekking between hilltops, waterfalls, and the insular villages of the Bassari and Bedik.
 Those seeking a true escape, however, could do no better than the tangled creeks and island villages of the Sine-Saloum and Casamance river deltas, or the lost-in-time towns of the Sahelian north, whose frontier atmosphere feels indescribably remote.

-For more information, see our guide to Senegal:
+For more information, check out our guide to Senegal

 Related articles